Akif Islamzade

-Akif Islamzade (Akif İslamzadə, born August 8, 1948) is a popular Azerbaijani singer.
+Akif Islamzade (Akif İslamzadə, born August 8, 1948) is an Azerbaijani singer.

 Biography

 Islamzade was born on 8 August 1948 in Baku to mugham singer Sara Gadimova.
 He graduated from Azerbaijan State Economic University in 1979.
-In 1972, he started as vocalist at Rashid Behbudov State Song Theatre.
-In 1976, he participated as vocalist in Tofig Ahmadov's state orchestra.
+In 1972, he started as a vocalist at Rashid Behbudov State Song Theatre.
+In 1976, he participated as a vocalist in Tofig Ahmadov's state orchestra.
 In 1986, he stopped his musical activities due loss of voice.
 After that, he retired from recording full-length albums.
 The problem of his voice got worse, and affected not only his ability to sing, but also to speak.